Your staff members have employment statutory rights, which are set out in law to ensure equal and fair treatment.

 Part-time employee contract rights

-Here are some types of part-time work:
+Here are a few types of part-time work:

-- Casual work
+- Casual work.

-- Job share
+- Job share.

-- Evening work
+- Evening work.

-- Weekend work
+- Weekend work.

 Your part-time employees should have the same contractual rights as your full-time employees in relation to: